mph-/lcapy/doc/schematics.rst

 Lcapy uses a semi-automated approach to component layout.
 For each component it needs its orientation and size.
 By default the size is 1.
 This is the minimum distance between its nodes (for a one-port device).
-Lcapy will increase but never decrease this distance.
+If the component can be stretched, Lcapy will increase but never decrease this distance.

 The x and y positions of nodes are computed independently using a graph.
 An error can occur if components have the wrong orientation